linpengcheng/PurefunctionPipelineDataflow/README.md

         and lack certainty and predictability of task execution (path, timing, and results).
         So it's not a high-performance method, just a simple and crude method.
-      - If the method of manufacturing industry is adopted, the service provider will provide a list of various types of products (resource use rights),
-        Or to put it another way, if tasks cannot be standardized, then standardize various resource usage rights to the task level.
-        That is, if standardized products cannot be provided, then standardized production raw materials should be provided. and external users will issue orders to purchase products (resource use rights)
+      - If the manufacturing industry method is adopted, various types of standardized products (resource use rights) lists are provided by service providers, because tasks are difficult to unify and standardize, so it is difficult to measure and schedule, while resources can be simplified, Unification and standardization, standardized resources and data flow units can be used as calculation units for quantitative analysis according to the formula of mathematical prototypes, so it is natural to change scheduling tasks to scheduling resources.
-        according to the needs of the task, and after the transaction is successful,
+        This idea is consistent with the idea of data flow. the external user program issues the purchase product (resource use right) order according to the needs of the task plan during the running period, obtains the resource use right to run the task after the transaction is successful, and finally returns the result to the external user.
-        the resource use rights will be obtained to run the task , this active control is handed over to external users,
-        both service providers and external users
-        can better control and optimize tasks,
-        and help to enhance the certainty and predictability of task execution
-        (path, timing, and results).
+        This kind of active control is handed over to the external user, both service providers and external users can better control and optimize tasks, and help to enhance the certainty and predictability of task execution (path, timing, and results).

   - It may not have an ordinary workshop, at this time it is just a data center